LiavB2/ominicient-lavebear/_posts/2022-09-25-ProgramFunctionCBnotes.md

 # Quiz:
 ![]({{site.baseurl}}/images/programquiz.png "https://github.com/LiavB2/ominicient-lavebear")

+## Problem I Got Incorrect:
+- In problem #2 it displayed a code and the problem asked us to explain its purpose.
+I understood that it would display true if x is negative, but I assumed that it would display false if anything otherwise, however there isn no documentation of the code saying it would do that.
+Therefore, it would display nothing otherwise, not false.

 # Hacks Qs:

 1. We have a good idea for the PBL web final project.
 We are going to make a daily planner for your events, homework, and schedule.